astronomer/docs/astro/astro-support.md

 Here are the four ticket priorities with descriptions and examples for each:

-**P1:** Critical impact.
+### **P1:** Critical impact

 A Deployment is completely unavailable, or a DAG that was previously working in production is no longer working.

 P1 tickets are handled with the highest levels of urgency, if Astronomer Support responds on a P1 ticket and subsequently does not hear back for 2 hours, the ticket priority will be automatically changed to P2.

 Additionally, if the immediate problem is solved but there are follow up investigations ongoing, those follow ups will be conducted in a separate ticket at a lower priority.

-**P2:** High impact.
+### P2: High impact

 Ability to use Astro is severely impaired but does not affect critical, previously working pipelines in production.

 Examples: